Getting Justice After Your Rear-End Collision

 It’s also important to not accept a quick settlement offer from an insurance company before knowing what your prognosis really is.
 It can be difficult to get back to a normal way of life after a rear-end collision, but an experienced attorney can help.
-Get an attorney on your side as soon as you can after any serious car accident.
-Contact the Downs Law Firm and learn how we can help.
+Get an attorney for rear end collisions on your side as soon as you can after any serious car accident.

 Step One: A Thorough Investigation

 After your rear-end car accident, we will simultaneously investigate the following:

 - The circumstances of the accident: How did the crash occur?
 In most rear-end accidents, the driver of the car behind the other one is at fault.
 However, extenuating circumstances, such as when there is a multicar accident, may mean there is a need for a more intensive accident reconstruction effort and investigation.